helpnet/change-dates/README.md

 Installation `git clone` the repo.
 Install the bookmarklet (more on that later)

-Place current term dates.txt and your courses.txt file into the `current_term` directory
+Place current term dates.txt and your courses.txt file into the `current_term/` directory

 The command syntax is: `ruby set_timings.rb current_term/course_list.txt current_term/dates.txt`